TeamHarTex/HarTex/README.md

 ## Self-hosting

-If you are interested in using HarTex at an early age, then you may host your own instance of HarTex.
+If you are interested in using HarTex at an early stage, then you may host your own instance of HarTex.
 Documentation for which will be added at a later date.

 ## Support